-It happened to me the other day when I was searching for Ephesians 5:2 in my old NIV1984 Bible.
-As I searched for it my eyes strayed to the previous verse, “Be imitators of God, therefore, as dearly loved children and live a life of love …” (Eph 5:1-2).
+It happened to me the other day when I was searching for Ephesians 5:2 in my old 1984 NIV Bible.
+As I searched for it my eyes strayed to the previous verse:

-Immediately two images came into my mind—first, a small child wearing a pink tulle skirt and her mother’s high-heeled shoes and then another child with furrowed brow, carefully directing his plastic lawnmower along the tracks left by his father as he mowed the lawn.
+Immediately two images came into my mind.
+First, a small child wearing a pink tulle skirt and her mother’s high-heeled shoes, and then another child with furrowed brow, carefully directing his plastic lawnmower to follow behind his father as he mows the lawn.

-My first thought was to dismiss them.
+My first instinct was to dismiss them.
 They seemed inappropriate somehow and (oh, dear) so politically incorrect!
-But then I realised they were true images because they happen all the time.
+But then I realised they were true images, because they happen all the time.
 When you are young, imitating others is as natural as breathing.

 Children imitate their parents not only because they want to be like them—they want to be connected to them too.
 For a child, imitation is an authentic expression of love.